 If you take anticoagulants

-If your antiphospholipid syndrome requires that you take anticoagulant medication, take extra precautions to keep from injuring yourself and to avoid bleeding.
-Follow these suggestions:
+Take extra care to keep from injuring yourself and to avoid bleeding.

 - Avoid contact sports or other activities that could cause bruising or injury or cause you to fall.

-- Use a softer toothbrush and waxed floss.
+- Use a soft toothbrush and waxed floss.